 Once you’ve completed your application, it will be zipped along to our Lambda Admissions Team for review.
 We’ll send you an email in one to two days if you’ve been selected to proceed.
-At that point, you’ll be sent instructions to complete precourse work for the class.

 Every student who applies for Lambda’s data science course is required to complete the Criteria Cognitive Aptitude Test (CCAT), which helps us predict your ability to be successful at Lambda School.
 There are 50 questions on the CCAT that measure verbal, math/logic, and spatial reasoning and you will have 15 minutes to complete the test.
 It's normal to not complete all 50 questions during the time allotted, so simply do your best.

 You'll also be asked to complete a data science skills challenge to show off what you know.
-This challenge has a 1-hour time limit and will test your knowledge on fundamental data science concepts.
+This challenge has a 45 minute time limit and will test your knowledge on fundamental data science concepts.
 You'll need to achieve a score of at least 11/15 to proceed with the application process.

 How to prepare